 A brilliant virologist finds himself the last human alive during a pandemic that has wiped out humanity.
 Moderate scenes of violence and one scatological term.

 A skeptical novelist becomes overwhelmed by paranormal phenomena that he can no longer dismiss as superstition.
 One painting shows a woman’s breast; other scenes show brief flashes of naked murder victims.
 There is moderate gore and a fair degree of swearing.

 A monster the size of the Empire State Building terrorizes New York City.
 Mild partial nudity including one shot of a woman’s underwear and several scenes with women wearing low-cut dresses.
 Violence is rated as severe and profanity as moderate.

-A woman places a hex on a man who continues to fight for her soul.
 One scene depicts a woman in a soaked T-shirt, revealing her areoles.
 There is mild swearing, but the violence is extreme.